27 Pre-Cruise Mistakes Travelers Tend To Make

 Realistic editorial photo of laptop inbox with generic travel email preview, cruise documents, and coffee cup on hotel d

-Scan your inbox and app the night before travel.
-It is not exciting, but it can keep you from learning about a change at the curb.
+Go through your inbox and app the night before.
+It is hardly thrilling but it spares you from finding out about such matters at the curb.

 17. The Name on Every Document